filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

             let lowest = Math.min.apply(null, distances);
-            // fill in assignments with indexes of lowest number from distances (assigning to centroids) assignments[i] = distances.indexOf(lowest);
+            // fill in assignments with indexes of lowest number from distances (getting the closest centroid) assignments[i] = distances.indexOf(lowest);
-            // array of center indexes (point index -> center index)
+            // array of center indexes
 			// (19) [2, 2, 2, 2, 2, 2, 2, 1, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0, 0]
 		}